canasmh/APOETC/README.md

 # APOETC

 This package is used to calculate an exposure time based on a desired signal to noise ratio.
+See documentation [here](file:///APOETC/blob/master/doc/_build/html/index.html)

 ## Limitations